 Income Rider Benefits

 When the annuity income payments start, you no longer have access to the principal.
 Instead, you have a right to the income the insurance company has promised you.
+The provider used life expectancy and actuarial tables to determine how much income they could pay based on your lump-sum deposit.

 You will choose the term of your payments, such as guaranteed income over ten years, or over your entire lifetime.

-Best for: A fixed immediate annuity can be an appropriate addition to your retirement plan if you are:
+A fixed immediate annuity can be an appropriate addition to your retirement plan if you are: